 For the food Mollusks, scallop, mixed species, raw the typical serving size is 1 unit 2 large or 5 small (or 30 g) which contains 0 g of Sugar.
-For this serving the Calories content is 20.7 kcal, the Protein content is 3.62 g, the Fat content is 0.15 g and the Carbohydrate content is 0.95 g.
+In terms of the gram weight and total content for this serving the Calories content is 20.7 kcal, the Protein content is 3.62 g, the Fat content is 0.15 g and the Carbohydrate content is 0.95 g.

 This list of 2 types of scallops, is brought to you by www.dietandfitnesstoday.com and ranges from Mollusks, scallop, mixed species, raw through to Mollusks, scallop, (bay and sea), cooked, steamed where all food items are ranked by the content or amount per 100g.
 The nutritional sugar content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much sugar in scallops.